zbrachinara/quicksweeper-doc/src/player.md

 The transient events are:

 * Position: The last known position the cursor takes
-* Board state: The state of the board the player knows.
+* Board state*: The state of the board the player knows.

 Some examples of specific events include [TODO]